 Subclass 101 visa – a great opportunity to sponsor your child to Australia

-The target for the group of visas to sponsor children to Australia this year is expected to be 3,000 visas.
+The target for the group of visas to sponsor children to Australia last year (2021) was expected to be 3,000 visas.
 So how many slots are there for the Australian Subclass 101 visa?
 What can a Migration Institute of Australia (MIA) member do to help your family increase their chances of visa success?
 The answer is waiting for you to discover!

 What is a Subclass 101 visa?

 A Child visa – Subclass 101 is a permanent visa that allows a child living outside Australia to immigrate to Australia and live with their parents.
 A parent must be suitable to sponsor: an Australian citizen or an Australian permanent resident or an eligible New Zealand.

 Benefits of holding a Subclass 101

 A Subclass 101 visa belongs to the Family visas.
 Therefore, applicants can receive these wonderful benefits from this visa.

 |Social security benefits|